alugocp/greenworld/README.md

 - `make reset` resets and reseeds the development database
 - `make report` generates companionship reports for newly added plant species
 - `make invalidate` invalidates the reports table so the next report command will iterate through every plant pair
-- `make query` prints a list of reports logged in the database

 ### Data entry
 This command can be used to enter data into the database: